 County Initiative Petition Process:

-- Once the text, cover and signature sheets meet all of the requirements, the county elections official notifies the chief petitioners in writing of approval to circulate the initiative petition.
+Once the chief petitioners receive written approval of the text, cover and signature sheets from the county elections official the chief petitioners may collect the signatures needed to place the initiative on the ballot.